awsdocs/aws-opsworks-user-guide/doc_source/opspup-starterkit.md

    puppet-code deploy --all --wait --config-file .config/puppet-code.conf
    ```

-For more information about how you can apply the sample Nginx configuration to managed nodes that you create in Amazon EC2, see [Adding Nodes Automatically in OpsWorks for Puppet Enterprise](opspup-unattend-assoc.md)\.
+For more information about how you can apply the sample Apache configuration to managed nodes that you create in Amazon EC2, see [Step 2: Create Instances by Using an Unattended Association Script](opspup-unattend-assoc.md#opspup-unattend-script) in this guide\.